 I was asked to attend regular internal ultrasound scans, visiting the gynaecology department almost bi-weekly for over 2 months.
 They also ran swabs for infections – my immune system was at war, I was put on various courses of antibiotics – due to the invasive nature of the procedure and the check ups I somehow managed to get e-coli in my nether regions!
 Arabella came with me to every appointment – she showed unbelievable patience.
 I became very pragmatic about her routine; sleeping and feeding on the clock were necessary for me to be able to function.

 At the end of April they repeated the same procedure – when I was checked in for surgery that morning I begun crying and didn’t really stop until just before they knocked me out.
-When I woke they informed me everything had gone well – and I was allowed to go home within a few hours.
+When I woke they informed me everything had gone well, they had removed the retained placenta or at least a large amount of it – and I was allowed to go home within a few hours.
 Apparently they don’t need to see me to check everything’s gone well but I feel much MUCH better.
 Seven months of suffering, I’m now doing as much as I can with Arabella to make up for lost time.